Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 API is provided to:

-- Load set of themes.
+- Load the themes json, return an object providing most of the apis.
-- Add a Theme submenu, containing an option list for the themes defined in the set.
 - Apply a theme to an svg.
+- Add a Theme submenu, containing an option list for the themes defined in the json, and a callback for applying hte selected theme.

+More advanced scenarios are conceivable so that less code is needed to take advantage of theme-able SVGs.

-- Apply a theme to widget hierarchy for all widgets that implement the interface needed.
+- Apply a theme to widget hierarchy for all widgets that implement a specific interface needed to apply it to svgs contained in the widget.
-- Query a theme for a tag, which is an open definition so that modules can look up colors for theme-based explicit drawing in additiion to SVG-based UI.
+- Query a theme for a tag, which is an open definition so that modules can look up colors for theme-based procedural UI in additiion to SVG-based UI.
-- Possibly templates for various widget structures containing SVGs (members, backgrounds, frames) that make it easy to apply a theme.
+- Possibly templates for common widget structures containing SVGs (members, backgrounds, frames) that make it easy to apply a theme.